 If you really don’t have the time or desire to alter your earbud removal process, slap on a pair of memory foam ear tips.
 Memory foam tips effectively block out external noise without creating a strong suction to your ear.
 The trade-off is that it takes a bit more time and precision to insert foam tips properly because you have to compress them before you insert them into your ears.

 If you regularly blast your music through earbuds or headphones all day long, you might be at risk for noise-induced hearing loss, one of a handful of hearing impairments.
 You really shouldn’t spend much time listening to music at volume outputs greater than 85dB(SPL).
-It’s easier said than done though—we all know how tempting it is to crank up the volume to drown out the sounds of a crowded train car.
+It’s easier said than done though—we all know how tempting it is to crank up the volume to drown out noise and help you focus at work.

 Turning up the volume may make your immediate situation more bearable, but a lifelong habit of this could damage your stereocilia.
 These tiny hairs are necessary for hearing high-frequency sounds, so damaging them means you’ll have a harder time hearing as you age.
 While diminished hearing is normal as we age, listening to loud music expedites this process.